PaulMatencio/Neighbourhood-map-5.1-Project/README.md

 ##Neighborhood map project

-This project is the fifth project of the Udacity Front-end developer nanodegree.
+This is the fifth project of the Udacity Front-end developer nanodegree.
 To complete this project, I have been using following.

 * Javasctipt
 * Javscript OO
 * HTML 5
 * CSS 3
 * CSS Media query
+* Jquery
 * Bootstrap
 * Google MAPS API
 * AJAX